Best Protein Powder in 2026: An Honest Buying Guide

 Plant-Based Protein

 Plant proteins have improved dramatically in recent years.
+For a full breakdown, see our comparison of whey vs plant protein.
 Pea protein is one of the most popular single-source options, offering a strong amino acid profile though slightly lower in methionine.
 Rice protein is lower in lysine.
 Blending pea and rice creates a complete amino acid profile comparable to whey.
 Soy protein isolate is another complete option.
 Look for blends that combine multiple sources for the best nutritional balance.

 What to Look for on the Label